Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Our Proposed Requirements for an AI Assurance Process

 Our proposed AI assurance framework addresses all of the key AI system stakeholders---leaders, designers, developers, deployers, end-users, and impacted communities---and all the AI lifecycle stages from value proposition to monitoring.
 Our end-to-end approach allows for a holistic assessment of AI governance practices across an entire AI system, broadening the perspective from the largely technical one present today~\cite{ojewale2025towards, black2023toward}.

 \xhdr{R3: Offers clear instructions and guidance to conduct assurance} While many frameworks offer aspirational principles, they often remain too high-level to be operationalized~\cite{morley2019from, schiff2020principles, barletta2023rapid, mandal2025governing}, or remain difficult for some stakeholders, especially non-technical ones, to use and understand~\cite{kuehnert2025who, flanagan2025methodology}.
-However, an AI audit or assurance process must be adequately structured in order to be effective~\cite{mokander2023auditing}.
+However, an AI audit or assurance process must be adequately structured to be effective~\cite{mokander2023auditing}.
 This gap highlights the need for an assurance framework that offers clear instructions to conduct assurance.

-All of the components of our proposed AI assurance framework provide concrete guidance for the assurance professional.
+Every component of our proposed AI assurance framework provides concrete guidance for the assurance professional.
 The interview protocol contains a set of questions to ask each stakeholder.
 The maturity matrix assesses an AI system against best practices.
 Each row of the maturity matrix outlines a property that an AI system should be tested for, and clearly defines the criteria for different levels of maturity.
 This structure of the maturity matrix ensures that AI systems can be evaluated and understood by practitioners and organizational leaders with minimal ambiguity.

 \xhdr{R4: Offers concrete recommendations for improvement} AI audits, and more broadly AI assurance, evaluate an AI system against a specific set of criteria~\cite{costanza2022audits} and should present metrics that clearly quantify the problematic behaviors of the AI system~\cite{bandy2021problematic}.
 However,~\citet{costanza2022audits} found from a field scan of the AI audit ecosystem that the standards available for evaluating AI systems are, at best, minimal.
 A more recent study by~\citet{schiff2024emergence} found an emerging convergence around the standards set by the EU AI Act~\shortcite{eu2024ai} and the U.S. NIST AI Risk Management Framework~\shortcite{nist2023artificial}.
 However, these standards remain quite broad.